rkrx/php-streams/README.md

 Streams ...

-* are charset-agnostic
+* are and stay charset-agnostic
 * can be passed by reference, just like classes
 * can be (under certain circumstances) serialized and deserialized without consuming much memory.

-Thanks to abstraction, an application, service, or framework could rely an appropriate interface and is henceforth aware of byte-streams of any form.
+Because of abstraction and polymorphy, an application, service, or framework can fall back on a corresponding interface and is henceforth capable of dealing with byte streams of any form.

 The interfaces are built with the SOLID-principles in mind, especially the [interface-segregation-principle](http://en.wikipedia.org/wiki/Interface_segregation_principle).

-Every interface should only implement the absolute necessary methods required to target an (possible) existing type of stream.
+- Each interface should implement only the absolutely necessary methods that are required for a (possibly) existing stream type.

-Every stream implementation should only be forced to implement essential functionality.
+- Any stream implementation should only be required to implement essential functionality.

-Every IoC-aware component should only depend on interfaces, which provide the required functionality.
+- Every IoC-aware component should only depend on interfaces, which provide the required functionality.

-A logger for example only need to depend on a OutputStream.
-The logger do not need to know about the stream-size or the current cursor-position.
-A logger should not be aware of log-file-rotation or disk-space-monitoring.
-This should be a concern of an outer component.
-So the logger could write to any writable stream without having a clue, what kind of stream this actually is.
+For example, a logger only needs to depend on one OutputStream.
+The logger does not need to know anything about the stream size or the current cursor position.
+A logger should have no knowledge of log file rotation or memory monitoring.
+This should be a matter for an external component.
+So the logger could write to any writable stream without having any idea what kind of stream it actually is.

-Under certain circumstances, streams could be serializable.
-This is the case if a stream implements the `SerializableStream` interface.
-Internally normally only the state of the stream gets serialized.
+Under certain circumstances, streams can be serializable.
+This is the case when a stream implements the `SerializableStream` interface.
+Internally, normally only the state of the stream is serialized.
 On deserialization, the state is restored and the stream tries to get to the last position in the stream.
-A serializable memory-stream needs to store the whole content somewhere on serialization.
+A serializable memory stream must store the entire contents somewhere during serialization.

 Charsets and data-types
 -----------------------

-PHP has no support for byte-arrays like java.
-Every read- and write-operation is done using strings which are an array of (currently, as of PHP 5.x) 8-bit characters.
-Streams are principally charset agnostic.
-It's a concern of the respective implementation and its documentation how the incoming and outgoing data is treated.
-The (upcoming) standard-implementation of this library will provide plain 8-bit access to the supported resources.
+PHP does not have support for clearly identified byte arrays as Java does.
+Each read and write operation is done using strings, which are an array of (currently, as of PHP 5.x, 7.x and 8.x) 8-bit characters.
+In principle, a string is a byte array, but you shouldn't rely on it to remain so forever.
+Streams are generally character set agnostic.
+It is a matter of the particular implementation and its documentation how the incoming and outgoing data is handled.
+The (upcoming) standard implementation of this library will provide simple 8-bit access to the supported resources.

-It is totally valid to build stream-implementations, that read data from other 8-bit-stream-implementations and convert them inplace.
-This applies to any form of direct conversion (charsets; en- or decoding; en- or decryption; security scanning; manipulation; etc).

 Overview